syntax-syndicate/codegate-alt/README.md

 [![CI](https://github.com/stacklok/codegate/actions/workflows/ci.yml/badge.svg)](https://github.com/stacklok/codegate/actions/workflows/ci.yml)

 Codegate is an intelligent gateway that makes AI coding assistants safer and more reliable.
-It acts as your security checkpoint, ensuring that AI suggestions align with best practices and don't compromise your code's security or your indivdual rights to privacy.
+It acts as your security checkpoint, ensuring that AI suggestions align with best practices and don't compromise your code's security or your individual rights to privacy.

 ## ✨ Why Codegate?